autistic-symposium/autistic-cypherpunk-toolkit/README.md

 ### What is fungibility?

-*Fungible goods are equivalent and interchangeable, like Ether, fiat currencies, and voting rights.
+*Fungible goods are equivalent and interchangeable, like Ether, bitcoin, fiat currencies, and voting rights.
 Non-fungible goods are unique and distinct, like deeds of ownership, or collectibles.*

 ### What is a token?